Haepyeong Yun clan

 The Haepyeong Yun clan/Yoon clan is a Korean clan.
-Its members descend from Yun Kun-jŏng, and it considers Haepyeong-myeon in Gumi-si (Gumi City), Gyeongsangbuk-do (North Gyeongsang), Korea (Republic of Korea/South Korea) to be its place of origin.
+Its members descend from Yun Kun-jŏng, and it considers Haepyeong-myeon in Gumi-si (Gumi City), Gyeongsangbuk-do (North Gyeongsang), Corea (Republic of Corea/South Corea) to be its place of origin.

 In 2015, it had a total of 32,091 members.
 Its members mainly live in the Chungcheong region, Corea.